AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 There are pre-built versions of the VirtualBox hypervisor software for Windows, macOS, GNU/Linux, and Solaris available for download from the [VirtualBox downloads page](https://www.virtualbox.org/wiki/Downloads).
 Your operating system's package repositories may also include a copy of VirtualBox, but be certain to double-check the version available there before installing it to ensure you are using a new-enough version of the software.
 For [FreeBSD users, VirtualBox is provided as a package or a source port and can be installed by following the instructions in the FreeBSD Handbook, §21.6](https://www.freebsd.org/doc/handbook/virtualization-host-virtualbox.html).

-Similarly, there are pre-built versions of Vagrant for Windows, macOS, and numerous differnt GNU/Linux flavors available from the [Vagrant downloads page](https://www.vagrantup.com/downloads.html).
+Similarly, there are pre-built versions of Vagrant for Windows, macOS, and numerous different GNU/Linux flavors available from the [Vagrant downloads page](https://www.vagrantup.com/downloads.html).
 [Vagrant is also provided as a FreeBSD port](https://svnweb.freebsd.org/ports/head/sysutils/vagrant/).
 Solaris users can [install Vagrant by installing from source](https://www.vagrantup.com/docs/installation/source.html).

 ## VirtualBox installation